Play (Moby album): Legacy

 According to Rolling Stone, "Play wasn't the first album to make a rock star out of an insular techno nerdnik, but it was the first to make one a pop sensation. [...]
 Play made postmodernism cuddly, slowly but surely striking a chord with critics and record-buyers alike."
+Ranking it among the best electropop albums, Classic Pop suggested that "perhaps more than any album ever, Play propelled electronic music into the mainstream consciousness."
 Wired said that the songs on Play—which became the first album ever to have all of its tracks licensed for use in films, television shows, or commercials—"have been sold hundreds of times [...] a licensing venture so staggeringly lucrative that the album was a financial success months before it reached its multi-platinum sales total."
 In a retrospective piece for Wondering Sound, Robert Christgau wrote:

 English singer-songwriter Adele cited Play as an influence on her 2015 album 25, saying: "There's something that I find really holy about that Play album...
 The way it makes me feel.
 Even though there's nothing holy or preachy about it.
 There's just something about it—maybe the gospel samples.
 But it makes me feel alive, that album, still.
 And I remember my mum having that record."